SIP Scootershop: Events

 SIP Scootershop organises four big public events every year: the Open Day at the beginning of May, the "SIP Joyride", a ride with Vespa scooters in which participants ride from the SIP headquarters through Landsberg around the Ammersee, the quarter-mile drag race "Tacho Karacho" in July which is part of the race series Deutsche Blechrollermeisterschaft under the umbrella of the DMV Deutscher Motorsport Verband and a scooter pilgrimage to Hoher Peißenberg in September with a thanksgiving for an accident-free season.
 On 4 May 2019, SIP Scootershop celebrated its 25th anniversary with an event at their headquarters in Landsberg.
 During summer of 2020 SIP organised a scooter road trip to Corsica.

+In July 2024, the "Matscho Karatscho" scooter cross race in Landsberg took place for the third time.
+The SIP Scootershop Open Day in May 2025 in Landsberg attracted over 3,500 visitors, which was a new record.